Mount Baker Scenic Byway

 7. Mount Baker Ski & Recreation Area

 Mt.
-Baker Ski Area is a ski resort located in the northwest corner of Washington State, at the end of State Route 542.
-The base elevation is at 3,500 feet (1,067 m), while the peak of the resort is at 5,089 feet (1,551 m).
-It is about 10 miles (16 km) south of the 49th parallel, the international border with Canada.Read More
+Baker Ski Area is a ski resort located in the northwest corner of Washington State, at the end of the Mt.
+Baker Scenic Highway, SR-542.
+The base elevation is at 3,500 feet, while the ski area is at 5,089 feet.
+It is about 10 miles south of the 49th parallel, the international border with Canada.Read More

 8. Artist Point